 Time series data analysis involves the examination of datasets composed of time-ordered entries.
 This analysis is crucial in many fields for predicting future trends, understanding past behaviors, and making informed decisions.
 Time series data analysis is a fundamental aspect of statistical studies and data science, playing a critical role in numerous fields ranging from healthcare and finance to climate science and engineering.
 The core idea of time series analysis is to understand, model, and predict temporal data.
-The values in time series data are recorded at successive points in time, often at equally spaced intervals and hence the data is inherently sequential.
+The values in time series data are recorded at successive points in time, often at equally spaced intervals, and hence the data is inherently sequential.

-Time series data possesses several distinct characteristics that are critical for its analysis and interpretation.
-Some of the important characteristics of time series analysis are autocorrelation, trend and seasonality [1], [2], [3].
-Autocorrelation in time series data refers to the degree of correlation between a time series and a lagged version of itself.
-It shows how much similar or related the data points are to their past values within the series:
+Time series data possess several distinct characteristics that are critical for its analysis and interpretation.
+Some important characteristics of time series analysis are autocorrelation, trend and seasonality [1], [2], [3].
+Autocorrelation in time series data refers to the degree of correlation between a time series and a delayed, or lagged, version of itself.
+Autocorrelation shows how similar current data points are to their past values within the series.
+The autocorrelation $R(\tau)$ of a time series x(t) at lag τ is defined as:

-$$R(\tau) = \frac{E[(x(t) - \mu)(x(t + \tau) - \mu)]}{\sigma^2}.$$ (1)

-In Eq.
-1 we show the autocorrelation $R(\tau)$ of a time series x(t) at lag τ , where E is the expected value, μ is the mean of the time series, and σ^2 is the variance of the time series.
+$$R(\tau) = \frac{E[(x(t) - \mu)(x(t + \tau) - \mu)]}{\sigma^2}, \quad (1)$$ where E is the expected value, μ is the mean of the time series, and σ^2 is the variance of the time series.